 In college, I began a love-hate relationship with food and with my weight.
 As anorexia and bulimia threatened to consume my life, I lost years obsessively counting every calorie consumed and burned; tallying every protein, fat and carbohydrate gram; and subsisting on highly processed diet “food-like substances” that left me starving for more.

-Thankfully, there was a major turning point in my early 30’s (It’s kind of a wild story.
+Thankfully, there was a major turning point in my early thirties (It’s kind of a wild story.
 Let me know if you’d like to hear it sometime!), when I became determined to learn a healthy and sustainable way of living.
-It was like my eyes were suddenly opened to the astounding array of fabulous, fragrant and flavorful foods that God made to nourish our bodies, and to nurture our relationships--so that we can share the fullness of life together--as I remembered we had around my family’s table.
+It was like my eyes were suddenly opened to the astounding array of fabulous, fragrant and flavorful foods that God made to nourish our bodies, and to nurture our relationships—so that we can share the fullness of life together—as I remembered we had around my family’s table.

 My lifetime of experiences with food, and the power that it has to bless and to bring people together, have stirred up a particular calling within me: to provide you and your busy families with remarkably good food for sharing life together around your own tables--on ordinary weeknights as well as for gatherings on special occasions.

-I was born in Texas, grew up in Fulton, Missouri and have lived in Virginia 48 years.
+I was born in Texas, grew up in Fulton, Missouri and have lived in Virginia for forty-eight years.
 I am a wife, mother, grandmother of two joyful children and a grateful friend to many amazing people.

 I was a theater major at Mary Baldwin College.
 Although I have never stepped on stage since graduating, I have used the skills of my degree daily.
 I love the presentation side of catering.
 Setting a table that is a feast for the eyes is very similar to creating a stage setting.